 |200.0||0.2000||-6.99||Normal range of optical signal strength|

 Notes: Optical signals get attenuated during transmission.
-To ensure the transmission quality, network operators also need to pay attention to the attenuation caused by optical transceivers.
+To ensure the transmission quality, network operators also need to pay attention to the attenuation caused by transceivers modules.
 There is the acceptable light attenuation range of some common modules rate.

 8Gbps maximum acceptable signal attenuation: -13.8dBm